ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-acq-basic.md

 This tutorial will teach you the steps needed to configure an acquisition using a PXIe-148X module with a Leopard Imaging IMX490 camera and familiarize you with the basic functionality provided by the Acquisition Getting Started Example.

-**Note:** This document references the example included with the NI-FlexRIO 22Q3 driver.
-Examples included in newer releases of the driver should be appliable.
+> Note: This document references the example included with the NI-FlexRIO 22Q3 driver.
+Examples included in newer releases of the driver should be applicable.

 ## Prerequisites